Gassandrid/crdg.xyz/content/Tutorials/Wiki/Guide.md

 Finally, if more images are available a gallery section should be added containing the remaining images.
 If any images are needed, an ambox template should be used to request images.

-== Item articles ==
-Item articles are formatted similarly to a component article, instead using the item template rather than the componentinfo template.
-Obtainment should be clarified within the article.

 A excellently formatted article can be found here -> https://crdg.xyz/Features/Alien-Summoning